ionicdominicana/Awesome-development-tools/README.md

 ## Let's go 🚀

-_These instructions will allow you to obtain a basic handling of the tools shown in this repository, and later on you will be able to use it in your own way, remember to leave your star⭐._
+_These instructions will allow you to obtain a basic handling of the tools shown in this repository, and later on you will be able to use it in your own way, remember to leave Your star⭐._